 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D5 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the D5 are recent models that are part of the current product line-up.
 The D5 replaced the earlier Nikon D4S, while the 1DX Mark II followed on from the Canon 1DX.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II: